slidevjs/slidev/docs/guide/install.md

 ### Build hostable SPA (Single Page Application)

-Run command `docker exec -i slidev npx slidev build` on the running container `slidev`.
+Run `docker exec -i slidev npx slidev build` on the running container `slidev`.
 It will generate static HTML files under `dist` folder.

 #### Host on Github Pages

-You can host `dist` in a static website such as [Github Pages](https://tangramor.github.io/slidev_docker/) or Gitlab Pages.
+You can host `dist` as a static website via such services as [Github Pages](https://tangramor.github.io/slidev_docker/) or Gitlab Pages.

-Because in GitHub Pages, the URL may contain subfolders, you may use `--base=/<subfolder>/` option during the build process, such as `docker exec -i slidev npx slidev build --base=/slidev_docker/`.
+Since in GitHub Pages the URL may contain subfolders, you may use `--base=/<subfolder>/` option during the build process, such as `docker exec -i slidev npx slidev build --base=/slidev_docker/`.

-To avoid the Jekyll build process, you need to add an empty file `.nojekyll`.
+To avoid the Jekyll build process, you'll need to add an empty file `.nojekyll`.

-#### Host by docker
+#### Host via docker

-You can also host it by yourself with docker:
+You can also host Slidev yourself via docker:

 ```bash
 docker run --name myslides --rm -p 80:80 -v ${PWD}/dist:/usr/share/nginx/html nginx:alpine